Monmouth County has 27 Additional Positive Cases of COVID-19

-FREEHOLD, NJ – Monmouth County Freeholder Director Thomas A. Arnone and Freeholder Deputy Director Susan M. Kiley have announced that, as of August 9, there are 27 new positive cases of COVID-19 in Monmouth County.
-There are no new deaths today related to COVID-19 in Monmouth County.
+FREEHOLD, NJ – Monmouth County Freeholder Director Thomas A. Arnone and Freeholder Deputy Director Susan M. Kiley have announced that, as of August 15, there are 27 new positive cases of COVID-19 in Monmouth County.
+There are two new deaths today related to COVID-19 in Monmouth County.

-Since Wednesday, July 22, the Monmouth County Health Department (MCHD) has administered 1,270 tests as part of the County’s COVID-19 Free Testing Program at locations in Asbury Park, Freehold Borough, Keansburg, Long Branch, Neptune and Red Bank.
-As of today, there are 21 new positive cases as a result of the testing.
-MCHD is conducting contact tracing for all residents who test positive.
-Click here for more information about the testing program.

 The breakdown of positive COVID-19 cases by municipality is as follows: